acoll/underscore-templateify/README.md

+# underscore-templateify
-# A Browserify Transform for Underscore Templates
+A Browserify Transform for Underscore Templates

 **underscore-templateify** lets you use underscore templates with [browserify][]: